cambridge-healthcare/hi_sinatra-docker/blog.md

 Find the Jenkins Server running at http://localhost:8080/, **install the Git plugin**.

-Once this is successfully installed and Jenkins restarted, add the following job:
+Once this is successfully installed and Jenkins is restarted, add the following job:

 <pre>
 | Job name               | hi_sinatra                                                    |